Havner/trainsim-helper/main/readme.txt

   that your joystick(s) is/are attached and working properly).

   Open the trainsim-helper-joystick.txt (this can be in notepad, doesn't matter).
-You should see all axes of your joystick listed there with a value and axis name.
+You should see all axes of all your joysticks listed there with a value and axis name.
 Pick what you want to use.
 Either by name or by moving the axis, closing the .txt file, reopen it and noticing what has changed.
 There is a # sign and a number following it.
 This is a line number in the file.
 Remember the numbers of all the lines/axes you want to use.

   Now open the trainsim-helper-joystick.lua.
 This has to be done in a good text editor.
-At the top of the file, below the function ConfigureJoystick() line you have few variables (CombinedThrottleLine = 3, etc).
+At the top of the file, below the "function ConfigureJoystick()" line you have few variables (CombinedThrottleLine = 3, etc).
 Assign line numbers of the axes you want to use to the controls you want to use.
 Comment out rest of them.
 Further below you have variables for